conoro/runkeeper2endomondo/README.md

 * Open a command prompt
 * python runkeeper2endomondo.py
 * It outputs endomondo.gpx in the same directory
-* It lacks even basic checks so make sure to remove endomondo.gpx from the directory before running again.
-The GUI version has some better checks.

 Python Windows Version for Developers